Domiran/enum_values/README.md

 # Limitations

 The parser currently has the following limitations:
 * Any and all classes and namespaces required for a forward declaration are ignored.
-(Provide this information manually with the `//@ns` comment in the format shown.)
+  * (Provide this information manually with the `//@ns` comment in the format shown.)
 * An alias will return the first value seen in the enum definition.
+  * (There does not seem to be any way in C++ to differentiate aliases from the enum value.)
 * Only single-term expressions will be evaluated. `two_and_three = two | three` will currently set the value to `-1`.
+  * (Eventually.)